-In addition to the courses in the Field of Study, the student is required to take 45 hours from the STC Core Curriculum listed on page 101 in the catalog.
+In addition to the courses in the Field of Study, the student is required to take 45 hours from the STC Core Curriculum listed on pages 89-93 in the catalog.
 These courses must not duplicate courses taken to fulfill field of study requirements.
+Political Science majors must take MATH 1414 - College Algebra, MATH 1442 - Statistics, MATH 2412 - Precalculus Algebra and Trigonometry, or MATH 2413 - Calculus I to fulfill the Mathematics component of the Core Curriculum.
 Within the choices of courses in the Core Curriculum the following courses must be taken in order to meet requirements of University Political Science programs: